lammps/lammps/doc/src/fix_shake.rst

 .. versionchanged:: TBD

-The types may be given as typelabels for as long as none of the typelabels are called *b*, *a*, *t*, or *m*.
-In those cases the type arguments would be ambiguous and thus support for typelabels will be disabled instead.
+The types may be given as type labels *only* if there is no atom, bond, or angle type label named *b*, *a*, *t*, or *m* defined in the simulation.
+In that is the case, type labels cannot be used as constraint type index with these two fixes because the type labels would be incorrectly treated as a new type of constraint instead.
+Thus, LAMMPS will print a warning and type label handling is disabled and numeric types must be used.

-For all constraints, a particular bond is only constrained if both atoms in the bond are in the group specified with the SHAKE fix.
+For all constraints, a particular bond is only constrained if *both* atoms in the bond are in the group specified with the SHAKE fix.

 The degrees-of-freedom removed by SHAKE bonds and angles are accounted